anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.2.4"></a>
 ### 3.2.4 Kubernetes Application package manager

-To manage complex applications consisting from several pods the reference architecture may provide support for a Kubernetes Application package manager.
-The package manager may be able to manage the lifecycle a set of pods and provide a framework to customize a set of parameters for the deployment.
+To manage complex applications consisting from several Pods the reference architecture may provide support for a Kubernetes Application package manager.
+The package manager may be able to manage the lifecycle a set of Pods and provide a framework to customise a set of parameters for the deployment.

 <a name="3.3"></a>
 ## 3.3 Heading